 This guideline was developed from the Assessment Resources for Classroom Teachers and Students (ARCTS) Special Learning Needs discussion group.

-Principles developed from the Assessment Resource Banks (ARBs) Pasifika Steering Group recommendations to reflect the identities, languages and cultures of Pasifika learners.
+Principles developed from the Assessment Resource Banks (ARBs) Pasifika Steering Group recommendations to reflect the identities, languages and cultures of diverse Pacific learners.

 Guidelines developed from the Assessment Resource Banks Māori Steering Group hui recommendations.